julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, May 25, 2025.
+Monday, May 26, 2025.
 Quote of the day:

-> "In time of war the laws are silent." - Marcus Tullius Cicero
+> "Imagination decides everything." - Blaise Pascal